City Unscripted

 Music Venues That Give a Damn

-Café Central near Leidseplein programs jazz, blues, and world music in a space where you're never more than fifteen feet from the performers.
-They've been operating since 1983, and many musicians who played there went on to international success, but they still book based on talent rather than fame.
+Bourbon Street near Leidseplein is a proudly soulful place where you can enjoy jazz and blues, and even great drinks in an atmosphere that is so cozy it's almost from another world.
+They've been operating since 1990, and many musicians who played there went on to amazing success, but they still book based on talent rather than fame.

 Jazz performance at intimate venue